vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/management_governance.md

     * Maintenance
         * Rapidly adjust resources based on demand
         * Using resource groups can help keep all of your resources organized.
         * Maintain your cloud environment.
-Everytime you provision a VM, storage and networking are also provisioned.
+Every time you provision a VM, storage and networking are also provisioned.
 If your deprovision the VM, you may not deprovision the storage and networking intentionally or unintentionally.
         * Make sure you're not keeping around resources that are no longer needed
     * Geography
         * Cost of power, labor, taxes, and fees vary depending on the location